smclab/openk9/js-packages/docs-website/docs/openk9-configuration.md

 ---
 id: openk9-configuration
-title: Openk9 configuration
+title: Openk9 Configuration and First Ingestion
 ---

-## Openk9 tenant and datasource configuration
+## Tenant Configuration

 After having prepared the * core * component of OpenK9, I can proceed with the creation of an example Tenant, connected to the Realm that I previously registered in Keycloak, where to test the product.